-NS302 Jan 3:0

-Topics in Molecular and Cellular Neuroscience
+NS302 Jan 3:0 Topics in Molecular and Cellular Neuroscience

+Department: Centre for Neuroscience (CNS)

+Course Outcomes:

 At the end of the course the students will have deeper understanding on a wide area of research in neuroscience.
 They will be taught to critically read a scientific paper, assess the technical soundness and the conclusions drawn from the experiments.
 This will enable them to formulate hypotheses based on scientific data and design experiments to test them.